Diamondbacks vs. Giants Player Props Betting Odds

-Oddsmakers have set player props for Thairo Estrada, Christian Walker and others when the San Francisco Giants visit the Arizona Diamondbacks at Chase Field on Thursday at 9:40 PM ET.
+Sportsbooks have set player props for Thairo Estrada, Christian Walker and others when the San Francisco Giants visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!